Admissions FAQ

 Applying to SJS

 Please review our How to Apply webpage for dates and deadlines specific to the grade you are applying for.
-Please note that applications open on September 1.
+Please note that applications for 2026 entry will open on August 27th.

-To begin the process, please create an account on our mySJS portal.
-From there you may complete and submit the online application form and remit the application fee.
-The application fee is $350 for intake grades, and $250 for non-intake grades.
+Start by creating an account on our MySJS portal.
+From there, complete and submit the online application form and remit the application fee.
+The application fee is $350 for Key Intake grades and $250 for all other grades.

-Once you have submitted the online application, you will be able to upload the required supporting document listed through your online checklist on the mySJS Portal.
+Once you have submitted the application, you will be able to upload the required supporting documents listed on your online checklist in the mySJS portal.

 What supporting documents are required?

-• The applicant’s birth certificate (a professional or notarized translation required if not in English).
+• The applicant’s birth certificate (a professional or notarized translation required if not fully in English).

-• The applicant’s status in Canada document if not born in Canada.
-This must be their Canadian Passport, Permanent Residency Card, or Study Visa.
-A visitor visa for the student will not be accepted.
+• The applicant’s Status in Canada document if not born in Canada.
+This must be their Canadian Passport, Permanent Residency Card, or Study Permit.
+A Visitor Visa for the student will not be accepted.

 • A recent photo of the applicant.